BioND/myrng/README.md

 the corresponding member functions.

 For instance, a random variable from a uniform distribution between 0 and 1 can be obtained as

 ```C++
 double u = rng.Uniform01();
 ```

-and a random variable form an exponential distribution with mean @c m as
+and a random variable form an exponential distribution with mean m as

 ```C++
 double m = 0.7;
 double v = rng.Exponential(m);